Quarterly Update | Q3 2022 | EP118

 David FraserCFA, CFP

 David is an investment counsellor who originally hails from New Zealand (Middle Earth).
-He has been helping clients with their personal finances for nearly a decade.
+He has been helping clients with their personal finances for over a decade.
 He has always been fascinated by the field of behavioural finance, macroeconomics, and how, in spite of these complex factors, we stay focused on fundamentals and thinking long-term.

 Outside of working hours, you can find David in real fields—the wild wildernesses of Canada—fly-fishing and communing with the mountains as he is wont to do; travelling to new, far-flung locales; or playing and watching basketball.

 This podcast is for informational purposes only.
 Information relating to investment approaches or individual investments should not be construed as advice or endorsement.
 Any views expressed in this podcast are based upon the information available at the time and are subject to change.

 David Fraser (00:41):